aliclark/philosophy/buddhism.md

 Nishitani provides the impetus — absolute non-being is not a privative void but lies beyond the being/non-being distinction, which is named by emptiness.

 Jizang provides the self-emptying floor — emptiness empties even emptiness (空空), so the ultimate is never reified as a thing.
-The floor sits *under* the whole table, not in it.
+It is the floor's emptiness, reaching the kamma-holder, that makes kamma underivable-from-utu.

 Dōgen provides the philosophical material.